facebookresearch/mmf/docs/source/tutorials/dataset.rst

                     - "?"
                     - "."
             processors:
-            # The processors will be assigned to the datasets automatically by Pythia
+            # The processors will be assigned to the datasets automatically by MMF
             # For example if key is text_processor, you can access that processor inside
             # dataset object using self.text_processor
                 text_processor: